Militereum/Militereum/README.md

 14. you buying [a token with an unlock event coming up within 3 months](assets/unlock.png), inflating the supply and possibly decreasing the price
 15. you receiving [a token without a DEX pair](assets/noDexPair.png) that you won't have the option to sell
 16. you receiving [a low-DEX-score token](assets/lowDexScore.png) that has little or no liquidity
+17. you depositing tokens into a yield-bearing vault, but [another vault earns you higher yield](assets/vaults.png) while holding the same TVL (or more)
-17. you depositing money into a [metamorphic smart contract](https://0age.medium.com/the-promise-and-the-peril-of-metamorphic-contracts-9eb8b8413c5e) that could be updated to divert your money elsewhere.
+18. you depositing money into a [metamorphic smart contract](https://0age.medium.com/the-promise-and-the-peril-of-metamorphic-contracts-9eb8b8413c5e) that could be updated to divert your money elsewhere.

 Militereum's warnings are provided for informational purposes only and should not be taken as financial advice.
 Remember to always do your own research before interacting with tokens.